dhellmann/pymotw/PyMOTW/bz2/index.rst

 	3103658384 1137 compress-level-9.bz2
 	Input contains 754688 bytes

-A BZ2File instance also includes a ``writelines()`` method that can be used to write a sequence of strings.
+A :class:`BZ2File` instance also includes a :func:`writelines()` method that can be used to write a sequence of strings.

 .. include:: bz2_file_writelines.py
     :literal: